 Meet the growing demand for project leaders with the Master of Business Administration in Project Management from Southern New Hampshire University.
 Become proficient in the latest technology used by Fortune 500 companies as well as small- to mid-size businesses.
 Learn what it takes to plan, monitor, measure and adapt a project from start to finish.
 Gain the business training and knowledge needed to advance within your career or impress potential employers.

-SNHU's MBA in Project Management is one of the most affordable MBAs in the nation and can be completed in just over a year.
-With courses offered on campus and online, this program blends the best of both worlds by bringing together the convenience of online with the advantages of a physical campus.
+SNHU's MBA in Project Management, which is taught during the day on our campus in Manchester, is one of the most affordable MBAs in the nation and can be completed in just over a year.
 The coursework introduces you to an increasingly popular profession as more companies move to project team-based business models.
 Particularly helpful for professionals in industries such as construction, IT development, manufacturing and consulting, the Project Management MBA provides a foundation for a successful career in this growing field.

 SNHU is a Registered Education Provider (R.E.P.) of the Project Management Institute (PMI)®.
 Project managers are increasingly turning to R.E.P.s for certification training and maintenance.
 PMI is the world's largest project management member association, representing more than 650,000 practitioners worldwide.
 Students must take the QSO 645 Project Management for Project Management Professional (PMP)® Certification course in order to satisfy the educational requirement needed to take the PMP exam.
 Additional requirements that must be satisfied to sit the PMP exam can be found on the Project Management Institute website.

 Whether earning a degree to continue your education or to enhance your professional credentials, completing an MBA in Project Management from SNHU will give you the foundation you need to capitalize on the growing demand in the market for qualified, proven project managers.
 Taught by professors with many years of business experience, the MBA in Project Management program combines theory with practical application, so you leave with a set of tools that compliment today's tech-intensive workplace.